Eric-GR-N/Square-Net/README.md

-# Rutnät (Square Net)
+# Rutnät (Square Net)<br>

-## Welcome to Rutnät, also known as Square Net!
-Dive into our user-friendly application, designed to allow you to create, edit, and manage square nets with a modern touch.
+## Welcome to Rutnät, also known as Square Net! <br><br>Dive into our user-friendly application, designed to allow you to create, edit, and manage square nets with a modern touch.

 ## Installation
 Follow these steps to get the app up and running: